 We hope this simple guide on how to ace your real estate branding will help you.
 There are plenty of other companies with good branding that you can search for on realtor.com, NAR, or LinkedIn, to name a few.

 However, keep in mind that there is a certain code of ethics and rules for using the term realtor and the realtor® trademark.

-You can learn more about the usage of the realtor® trademark use here.
+You can learn more about the usage of the realtor® trademark use in this guide by NCP Realtors.
 Keep in mind that in the USA, this term and trademark can only be used for realtors that are members of the National Association of Realtors.

 When it comes to the graphic design part of your branding, look no further than ManyPixels.
-Learn more about our unlimited graphic design service here.
+You can visit our FAQ page to learn more about our unlimited graphic design service.